Dongkesi-2018/CarND-MPC-Project/README.md

 **Update**

-Put the initial state, cost function, constraints, etc. into the model, and finally use the IPOPT tool to find a optimal values for actuator.
+Put the initial state, cost function, constraints, etc. into the model, and finally use the IPOPT tool to find an optimal values for actuator.
 Here, I made further smoothing of the actuator input using this [algorithm]( https://www.coursera.org/learn/deep-neural-network/lecture/XjuhD/bias-correction-in-exponentially-weighted-averages).

 ```c++
 steer_value = beta * last_steer_value + (1 - beta) * vars[0] / deg2rad(25);